codersclub/DRKB/winapi/regional/localization/convert_encoding/index.md

 All Systems (Win 95+ and WinNT4+) with MS Internet Explorer 4 and newer have a library named mlang.dll in the Winnt\\System32 directory.
 Usually you can tell Delphi to simply import these COM Libraries.
 This one however, Delphi did not.
-I started to convert the \"most wanted\" interface for myself.
+I started to convert the "most wanted" interface for myself.
 The results I present you here.

 First I give you the code for the conversion unit, that allows you